navi-language/navi-language.github.io/guides/http/form-url-encoded.md

 }
 ```

-In this case, we create a [FormUrlEncoded] type and set the fields to the form using the `from` method.
+In this case, we using the [Request.set_form](/stdlib/std.net.http.client.Request#method.set_form) method to set the form data to the request, and the `Content-Type` will be set to `application/x-www-form-urlencoded` automatically.

-- The `FormUrlEncoded.from` function is used to create a new URL-encoded form data, the first argument accpets a `key-value` pair map, the key must be a `string` type, and the value can be `Any` type that can be serialized to a string.
+- The [Request.set_form](/stdlib/std.net.http.client.Request#method.set_form) method accepts a `map` or `struct` type that will be serialized to the `www-form-urlencoded` format.
   - Please note that the `FormUrlEncoded` just accept 1 level key-value pair, if you want to send a nested form, if you prefer to send a nested form, the request will throw an error.
 If you want to send a nested form, you special the key with `[]` to make it as an array, like `profile[bio]` in the example above.
-- The `body` arugment of the `http.post` function can accept a `FormUrlEncoded` type, and when you give a `FormUrlEncoded` type to the `body` argument, the `Content-Type` will be set to `application/x-www-form-urlencoded` in automatically.

-[FormUrlEncoded]: /stdlib/std.net.http#std.net.http.FormUrlEncoded